TOPLLab/GraphRedex/Readme.md

 Now that the database is created we still need to make sure that the permissions of the users are correct:

 Go to the Users tab and select permissions tab:
-- In Users/graphredex in de permissions tab (these should normally already be set):
+- In Users/graphredex in the permissions tab (these should normally already be set):
   * give `graphredex` administrative access to the database `graphredex-data`
   * give `graphredex` read/write access to all collections
     + Click on `graphredex-data`
-    + Select Read access on the line with `*`
+    + Select "Read/Write" access on the line with `*`

-- In Users/graphredex-qry in de permissions tab:
+- In Users/graphredex-qry in the permissions tab:
   * give `graphredex-qry` access access on the `graphredex-data` database
-  * give `graphredex-qry` read access to all collections in that databse
+  * give `graphredex-qry` read access to all collections in that database
     + Click on `graphredex-data`
-    + Select Read access on the line with `*`
+    + Select "Read only" access on the line with `*`

 ## Advanced options